 Transportation Costs in Raleigh

-Traveling in Raleigh offers a number of options.
+Traveling in Raleigh offers several options.
 The GoRaleigh bus service offers a wide number of routes throughout the metro area.
 Seniors and youths under 18 ride free, although they may need to secure the appropriate GoRaleigh documentation.
 General fares are $1.25 for a single ride.
 Seven-day passes are available for $12, and unlimited day passes can be purchased for $2.50.

 Those who prefer driving will find gas prices at just over $2 a gallon, with commute times at about 23 minutes.
 Car insurance rates range between $781 and more than $1800 per year for top-quality insurance.

-A number of other transportation options are available, including train, taxis, and ridesharing.
+Some other transportation options are available, including trains, taxis, and ridesharing.
 Riding the train from Raleigh to Charlotte would cost about $30 by Amtrak, while Greensboro to Raleigh would be about half as much.
 A train ride to New York City from Raleigh would cost about $126, creating the perfect weekend excursion.

 Once in downtown Raleigh, the R-LINE provides a circulator to visit various points of interest at no cost.
 Another option is Citrix Cycle, which offers bike rentals in the downtown area at $2 for a 45-minute ride.

 Medical care is another major cost for many people.
 According to the Health Care Cost Institute, the average annual per-person cost of healthcare in North Carolina is $8,230.
 Residents of Wake County, where Raleigh is located, spent less at about $7,303.

 Pet care in Raleigh costs about $26 for a basic exam with house calls at about $49.
 Pet vaccinations begin at about $25, while neuter and spay operations range from $85 to $225.
 Bird owners will pay between $20 and $45 for wing, nail, and beak maintenance.

 Child Care Costs in Raleigh